 Navy Faction ammunition, missiles and capacitor boosters are allowed.

+Only T1 logistics drones are allowed.
 T2 logistics drones are NOT allowed.

 All electronic warfare drones are allowed.